 When you order an incorporation service with us, we process your order in the same day.
 Our customer service department verifies all of your information and will contact you if there are any necessary changes or items that need to be corrected.
 Once it has passed verification, it goes into our legal department for document preparation.
 You can choose to purchase Speed File, either same day, or 24 hour guaranteed processing of your order.
 Your documents will be drafted and shipped to the correct Secretary of State branch office within the time period you chose.
 Typically this time period is 3 business days.
 Once your documents are with the state office, it is a matter of your state’s processing times.
 With the state, you can choose standard or expedited filing.
-All estimated state filing times can be seen here state incorporation filing times (these subject to change).
+Ask your representative about the estimated state filing times (these subject to change).
 The documents are then recorded with the state office and shipped back to Companies Incorporated.
 At this time your order is processed by our shipping department and any additional products or services are included, such as ordering your corporate kits and seals, IRS document preparation and bank accounts.
 You will receive your complete incorporation package via priority mail or overnight, depending on the services you selected.

 Order processing time + State processing time + Shipping processing time (1 day)